Specialization of Difference Equations and High Frobenius Powers: The Transformal Herbrand Function

+\begin{proof} We begin by observing that if $K$ is transformally Newtonian then it obeys (2).
+Condition (2) can also be equivalently rephrased as the requirement that if $fx$ has at least two nonzero coefficients, then it admits a $K$-root \footnote{Use the equivalence between $\ACFA$ and ultraproduct of algebraically closed Frobenius difference fields.}.
+In this case, $fx$ also has a tropical root $\gamma \neq \infty$, hence a nonzero root in $K$ as $K$ is transformally Newtonian.

-\begin{proof} Let us assume that $K$ is transformally Newtonian.
+We now turn to the proof.
+Let us assume that $K$ is transformally Newtonian.
 First we show that $K$ is transformally algebraically maximal.
 To see this let $\left(b_{\alpha}\right)$ be a nested family of closed balls in $K$ and $fx$ a difference polynomial with $vfb_{\alpha}$ strictly increasing; we must show that the intersection admits a point over $K$.